sophiegsmith/bulk-project/README.md

 In the updated code the following items were added:

-    ## Classes
+# Classes:

     class DailyPurchases : this encapsulates all of the daily purchases

     class BulkClub: encapsulates all of the business logic for the application

 ## Requirements: